Shop the Love Island contestant’s pre-loved looks from the show on Ebay

 And just like in previous years, you can still dress like the islanders – this time, shopping from Ebay’s dedicated Love Island hub.
 There you’ll find pieces inspired by the contestant’s outfits worn throughout the series.

-With cut-out pieces, corset dresses and rompers firmly on the sartorial agenda this week, these are the best pre-loved pieces from eBay to turn heads.
+With cut-out pieces and corset dressesfirmly on the sartorial agenda this week, these are the best pre-loved pieces from eBay to turn heads.

+Oh Polly Cindy corset mini dress in brown, size 4: £30, Ebay.co.uk

+Channel bombshell Ekin-Su’s debut look with this Oh Polly corset mini dress that’s more than half the price of its retail value.
+Thanks to Bridgerton, corsets are in vogue and this bandage-style dress is a chic take.
+The built-in corset is adjustable while the wide shoulder straps offer further support.

 House of CB London orange bandage cut out dress, size small: £35, Ebay.co.uk